ethereum/meteor-package-elements/README.md

 });
 ```

+**Localization**

-The modal question can use i18n for the ok and cancel button texts.
+The modal question can use the `tap:i18n` package for the ok and cancel button texts.
 If the `TAPi18n` helper is available it will use `TAPi18n.__('buttons.ok')` and `TAPi18n.__('buttons.cancel')` for the buttons.